vinayan-K/QuestTraining/Day 7/Assignment/Assignment1.md

 **FUNCTIONS**

  SQL functions can be built-in or user-defined.
 Built-in functions perform calculations or data manipulations, while user-defined functions allow you to encapsulate complex operations.
-Common built-in functions include:

- - Aggregate functions:
+ - Configuration Functions:
+	Return information about the current configuration.
+ - Conversion Functions: Support data type casting and converting.
+ - Cursor Functions: Return information about cursors.
+ - Date and Time Data Types and Functions: Perform operations on a date and time input values and return string, numeric, or date and time values.
+ - Graph Functions: Perform operations to convert to and from character representations of graph node and edge IDs.
+ - JSON Functions: Validate, query, or change JSON data.
+ - Logical Functions: Perform logical operations.
+ - Mathematical Functions: Perform calculations based on input values provided as parameters to the functions, and return numeric values.
+ - Metadata Functions: Return information about the database and database objects

+ - Security Functions: Return information about users and roles.
+ - String Functions: Perform operations on a string (**char**  or **varchar**) input value and return a string or numeric value.
+ - System Functions: Perform operations and return information about values, objects, and settings in an instance of SQL Server.

+ - System Statistical Functions: Return statistical information about the system.
+ - Text and Image Functions: Perform operations on text or image input values or columns, and return information about the value.

+ **Aggregate functions:**
     COUNT()
 The `COUNT()` function returns the number of rows that match a specified condition.
 It can count all rows or count non-null values in a specific column.
     SUM()